 Quarter after quarter, year over year, the Automobile Aftermarket Parts Industry continues its climb to new sales heights.

-Consumers now have the choice of a huge array of parts and accessories for every automobile produced in 2019.
-Varying degrees of price points and quality are in every type of product available, both online and in traditional brick and mortar establishments.
+Consumers now have the choice of a huge array of parts and accessories for every automobile produced in 2021.
+Varying degrees of price points and quality is in every type of product available, both online and in traditional brick and mortar establishments.

-Worldwide, the Automotive Aftermarket Parts Industry is forecast to achieve $723 billion in sales by 2020.
+Worldwide, the Automotive Aftermarket Parts Industry is forecast to achieve $723 billion in sales by 2021.
 The US alone accounts for $296 billion.
-The industry includes both OE and aftermarket parts, equipment, service, and collision repair to name just a few.
+The industry includes both OE and aftermarket parts, equipment, service, and collision repair, to name just a few.

-No time in history has there been such a diverse and technologically advanced line-up of cars, trucks and commercial vehicles.
+At no time in history has there been such a diverse and technologically advanced line-up of cars, trucks, and commercial vehicles.
 Most manufacturers are doing their best to reduce carbon footprints.

 New materials, advanced technologies, and e-commerce have captured the buying eye of every vehicle owner: each consumer wants better gas mileage, louder sounds, and shinier wheels.

 Exciting trends for the Aftermarket Parts Industry are coming into focus.

 Technology improvements in propulsion mean more opportunities for the aftermarket.
 Even though gas engines remain in the lead, electric and diesel are gaining ground.
 The Aftermarket Industry must develop new injection systems and new breeds of turbochargers to reinforce these powerplants.